TamaMcGlinn/MazeVim/README.md

 # How To Play

-The objective of PacVim is very similar to PacMan.
+The objective of MazeVim is very similar to PacMan.
 You must run over all the characters on the screen while avoiding the ghosts (red `G`).
-PacVim has two special obstacles:
+MazeVim has two special obstacles:

 1. You cannot move into the walls (yellow color).
 You must use vim motions to jump over them.